Snowiiii/Pumpkin/docs/config/rcon.md

 :::

 #### `log_commands`: Boolean
-Weather to log commands ran from RCON to console or not.
+Whether to log commands ran from RCON to console or not.

 :::code-group
 ```toml [features.toml] {2}